 - The Maine Natural Areas Program has begun tracking and mapping terrestrial invasives throughout Maine.
 It is called the IMap program and is an effort to use “citizen scientists” to identify invasive plants as they spread across the State, mark the expansion of their spread, and identify effective methods to manage and/or control their spread into new areas.
 Check out the MNAP invasive page here.
 If you want their IMap page, select here and then check out the options on the right of their page.

-- The Kennebec and Knox-Lincoln SWCD are both working with the MNAP on a project to educate and assist landowners about terrestrial invasives.
-It is focussed on agricultural and woodlot owners but should serve to assist a number of others.
-Work will begin in the 2016 field season.
+- The Kennebec, Knox-Lincoln and Somerset SWCD are working with the MNAP on a project to educate and assist landowners about terrestrial invasives.
+It is focused on agricultural and woodlot owners but should serve to assist a number of others.
+Work continues in this field season.

 - A number of individuals and groups in the mid-Maine area are trying to work together in order to minimize the impact of encroaching invasives.
 As those efforts begin to create workshops and identify resources available to landowners, we will post that information here.